hayes/pothos/docs/plugins/prisma.md

 Will result in 2 calls to prisma, one to resolve everything except `oldPosts`, and a second to resolve everything inside `oldPosts`.
 Prisma can only resolve each relation once in a single query, so we need a separate to handle the second `posts` relation.
-This may seem slightly magical, but should be predictable and hopefully understandable after reading the documentation below.
+This may seem slightly magical, but should be predictable and hopefully easy to understand after reading the documentation below.

 ### GiraphQL + Prisma without a plugin